Program Schedule

 About Course Listings

 These course listings are subject to change and cancellation without notice.
-A student must meet any prerequisites listed for the course to be approved to enroll.
-Once admitted to the program, students should submit their registration materials as soon as possible to ensure a spot in their first choice course selection.
+Once admitted to the program, you should submit your registration materials as soon as possible to ensure a spot in your first choice course selections.
 Registration is processed on a first-come, first-serve basis.
 If a course is full, it will be indicated below.
 We do not hold spots in courses for pre-college students.

 Times: MTuWThF, 1:00-2:45pm